kentik13/DevOPS/docker-mysql-nodejs-reactjs-app-reverseproxy/README.md

 ## Usage

 This example serves as a beginner-friendly resource to learn about full-stack Docker containerization in a practical application.
-It provides a simplified implementation of a full-stack application using React.js, Node.js, and MySQL, and Reverse Proxy all orchestrated with Docker Compose.
+It provides a simplified implementation of a full-stack application using React.js, Node.js, MySQL, and Reverse Proxy all orchestrated with Docker Compose.